liudasbar/Authentity/Authentity/README.md

 ## Security

-Authentity uses Apple's Face ID / Touch ID so only users who have access to their device could reach their 2FA/MFA authentication codes.
+Authentity uses Apple's Face ID / Touch ID so only users who have access to their device could reach their 2FA/MFA authentication tokens.

-Authentity does not use any passcode to access 2FA/MFA authentication codes.
+Authentity does not use any passcode to access 2FA/MFA authentication tokens.

 When user exceeds Face ID / Touch ID attempts, the application will throw a message saying the following:
 *To continue using Authentity, quit Authentity, lock and unlock your phone*.